SonarSource/sonarlint-core/API_CHANGES.md

 * A new method `IssueRpcService#getIssueDetails` has been added to the backend to allow clients to retrieve detailed information about an issue
   * The method accepts a configuration scope ID and an issue ID (UUID) as parameters
   * The method returns a `GetIssueDetailsResponse` object containing the detailed information about the issue
-  * It is preferred to use this method instead of the `RulesRpcService#getEffectiveRuleDetails` when retrieving rule description details in the context of a specific issue
+  * It is preferred to use this method instead of the `RulesRpcService#getEffectiveRuleDetails` when retrieving rule description details in the context of a specific issue, as this new method will provide more precise information based on the issue, like issue impacts & customized issue severity

 ## Breaking changes